ignaciocases/template.g8/src/main/g8/README.markdown

-A Scala project using Martin's utilities library.
+Scala project using the utilities library.

-Martin Kay - 2014
+Ignacio Cases - 2015